orangetaeo/hwanjeoneobmu/replit.md

 - **Currency Ordering**: KRW assets prioritized in display.

 # Recent Changes (2025-08-17)
-- **Exchange Operations Icon Refinement**: Replaced colorful emojis with monochrome Lucide icons for cleaner, more professional appearance
+- **Complete Icon System Unification**: Replaced ALL colorful emojis and flags with monochrome Lucide icons for cleaner, more professional appearance
+  - Dashboard: Globe icons for currencies, Building for banks, Coins for exchanges, Bitcoin for crypto section
+  - AssetManager: Banknote for cash, Building for banks, Coins for exchanges
+  - ExchangeOperations: Coins for Bithumb trading, ArrowRightLeft for network transfers, TrendingUp for P2P trading
   - BithumbTrading: Coins icon for API status, History icon for transaction list
   - NetworkTransfer: ArrowRightLeft for transfers, Send/History for tabs
   - BinanceP2P: TrendingUp for P2P trading, History for transaction history
+  - TypeScript: Fixed all type safety issues and removed unused emoji functions
-  - Achieved visual consistency with navigation bar design language
+  - Achieved complete visual consistency with navigation bar design language throughout entire application

 # External Dependencies